benwilber/benwilber.github.io/_posts/2023-07-17-never-enable-2fa-for-accounts-you-actually-care-about.md

 ## TL;DR I lost my phone that had all my 2FA codes and I didn't have backup codes for some of them.
 So sue me.

 We live in the real world, where people make mistakes.
 And, sometimes, we need some help to fix them.
 About five years ago, I (regretfully) decided to enable 2FA on my Uber account.
 First mistake.
 Last mistake (I wish).
-The second mistake I made was losing the phone that had all my Google Authenicator codes.
+The second mistake I made was losing the phone that had all my Google Authenticator codes.
 That sucked, but it was fine because I had all my backups codes.
 Except one: Uber.
 Somehow I never copied or recorded my Uber backup codes.

 OK, I'll just email their support for help.
 But I quickly ran into the problem: Uber's support is automated bot useless garbage.